google/wuffs/README.md

 ## Benchmarks

-*Preliminary* `puffs bench` throughput numbers for the GIF codec are below.
+*Preliminary* `puffs bench -mimic` summarized throughput numbers for the GIF codec are below.
 Higher is better.

 "Mimic" tests check that Puffs' output mimics (i.e. exactly matches) other libraries' output.
 "Mimic" benchmarks give the numbers for those other